CortexFlow/cortexflow-blog/_posts/2025-04-23-the-proxy-injector.md

 ```
 ## Building a Proxy injector: The server logic
 In the last part we need to create a server to serve the API we made in the previous step.
 For this step we use the axum crate and we proceed creating a route.
-We decided to call the endpoint `/mutate` as a reminder for our **Mutating Admission Webhook*.
+We decided to call the endpoint `/mutate` as a reminder for our *Mutating Admission Webhook*.
 As second step we proceed to associate the inject function as POST request and we bind the 9443, this ends the route configuration.
 The last step is to load the *TLS* certificate files tls.crt and tls.key.

 _**Note:**
 Kubernetes requires TLS certificates to serve APIs over HTTPS.
 Failing to provide the certificates will result in a non-functional webhook service_

 _How to generate a TLS certificate?_
-Working with TLS certificates may be something unfamiliar to the majority of people reading this article, cert-manager is the easiest way to generate the tls.key and tls.crt keys.
+Working with TLS certificates may be something unfamiliar to the majority of people reading this article. *Cert-manager* is the easiest way to generate the tls.key and tls.crt keys.
 All you have to do is installing cert-manager using the kubernetes CLI
 ```
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/latest/download/cert-manager.yaml
 ```